 What’s the Best Time to Visit Tulum, Mexico?

-June, September and October are the rainiest months.
-However, this doesn’t mean you shouldn’t visit at this time.
-Most of the time these are tropical storms that last a couple of hours in the afternoon, followed by clear skies.
+June, September, and October are the rainiest months.
+This doesn’t mean you shouldn’t visit at this time, though.
+Most of the time there are tropical storms that last a couple of hours in the afternoon, followed by clear skies.

-Prices are lower this time of the year, however you should also consider that September and October are considered hurricane season.
+Prices are lower this time of the year, and you should also consider that September and October are considered hurricane season.

 Finally, expect very high temperatures if you visit between May and August.
 It can be uncomfortable, but at this time you can find better deals and it’s the best season to go swimming with whale sharks.